cccbr/runningatower/content/docs/healthsafety/_index.md

 Further details can be found in the [security for ringers document (CCCCBR)](https://cccbr.org.uk/wp-content/uploads/2020/12/SM_Security_2020_Ver_1.pdf).

 A limited number of keys to the building (and internal doors) may be held by the ringers.
 Consider the number of keys and/or key holders.
 There is a balance between security (preventing access) and enabling reasonable access.
 A single key for each lock is inadvisable, as this may present difficulties at times of sickness or absence.
 All keys should be registered with the ***[tower authority](../glossary/#tower-authority)***.
 This may be a condition of the building insurance.

-Information specific to working in a bell chamber can be found in [Belfry Upkeep Health & Safety](https://belfryupkeep.cccbr.org.uk/docs/040-health-and-safety/).

 ## Tower Access